PromptECO/clariform/README.md

 ## Usage

-Clariform is meant to be called from the command line.clariform
+Clariform is meant to be called from the command line.

 Execute from a terminal to build clariform in [Docker](https://www.docker.com/):

 $ `docker-compose run build`

-The build opens a console in Docker with an alias from `clariform` to `node out/clariform.js`.
+The build opens a console in Docker aliasing `clariform` with `node out/clariform.js`.

-Run the clariform executable from the console:
+Run the `clariform` executable from the console:

 /home# `clariform --help`